-- Students must meet the following minimum requirements by the nursing application due date to be eligible for the nursing program.
-If these requirements are not met the application will not be considered. - ♦ GPA = 2.7 or higher ADN and 2.5 or higher for VN: If at the time of application, the GPA must be 2.7 or higher.
+- ❖ Students must meet the following minimum requirements by the nursing application due date to be eligible for the nursing program.
+If these requirements are not met the application will not be considered. - ❖ GPA = 2.7 or higher ADN and 2.5 or higher for VN: If at the time of application, the GPA must be 2.7 or higher.
 Courses in-progress do NOT count in the GPA.
 All grades count in the GPA.
-Courses over 10 years old will not count in the GPA. - TEAS Entrance Examination: Minimum of 65 cumulative score on the TEAS Exam.
+Courses over 10 years old will not count in the GPA. - ❖ TEAS Entrance Examination: Effective Fall 2020 a minimum of 62 cumulative score on the TEAS Exam for the RN Program and 53 for the VN Program.
 Visit ATI for more information.
-Please note, the examination must be taken prior to the application deadline and may only be taken twice per admission period.
-Beginning September 15, 2018 ALL APPLICANTS SHALL BE REQUIRED TO TAKE THE NEW TEAS EXAMINATION. - Attend one of the mandatory Nursing Applicant meetings to discuss specific program policies and requirements.
-The applicant meetings will be held during the application period. - Submit all official transcripts from all previous college to the GC Registrar's/Admissions office.
+Please note, the examination must be taken prior to the application deadline and may only be taken twice per admission period. - ❖ Attend one of the mandatory Nursing Applicant meetings to discuss specific program policies and requirements.
+The applicant meetings will be held during the application period. - ❖ Submit all official transcripts from all previous college to the GC Registrar's/Admissions office.
 No academic course with a grade below a "C" is accepted for transfer credit in the nursing program.
-Nursing courses are only acceptable for 1 year. - Students are ineligible for admission if at the time of application transcripts reflect more than (1) D or F in a nursing RNSG, VNSG or nursing curriculum science course.
-The student is ineligible even if the course is repeated and the student earns an A, B or C in the subsequent attempt. - ✤ A full unofficial copy of ALL transcripts must be sent to the Department of Nursing with the application - ✤ ALL LVNS and PARAMEDICS MUST HAVE A CLEAR AND UNENCUMBERED LICENSE - ANY STUDENT ARRESTED while in the nursing program(s) must contact the Director of Nursing and the Texas Board of Nursing immediately.
+Nursing courses are only acceptable for 1 year. - ❖ Students are ineligible for admission if at the time of application transcripts reflect more than (1) D or F in a nursing RNSG, VNSG or nursing curriculum science course.
+The student is ineligible even if the course is repeated and the student earns an A, B or C in the subsequent attempt. - ❖ A full unofficial copy of ALL transcripts must be sent to the Department of Nursing with the application - ❖ ALL LVNS and PARAMEDICS MUST HAVE A CLEAR AND UNENCUMBERED LICENSE - ❖ ANY STUDENT ARRESTED while in the nursing program(s) must contact the Director of Nursing and the Texas Board of Nursing immediately.
 The student must follow the Texas Board of Nursing's instructions. - Current CPR Card only from American Heart Association BLS Healthcare Provider with an expiration date that exceeds the graduation date is acceptable. - Completed Background check is conducted by Castle Branch. - ALL required Immunizations completed and loaded into Castle Branch by May 1 including receipt of at least one of the three Hepatitis B or proof of Hepatitis B immunity (positive HBsAB titer) by application deadline MMR and Varicella also require a positive titer.

-- Have completed or be in progress VNSG 1320 or BIOL 2401 and BIOL 2402 for VN and BIOL 2421 for ADN as well as a MATH Requirement with the past 5 years-this includes a 5 year statute of limitations on the TSI when entering nursing. - Present Driver's License or State ID and provide copy (front and back) - Contact the Counseling Center for assistance with the American Disabilities Act if appropriate.
+- ❖ Have completed or be in progress VNSG 1320 or BIOL 2401 for VN and BIOL 2421 for ADN as well as a MATH Requirement within the past 5 years-this includes a 5 year statute of limitations on the TSI when entering nursing.
+MATH requirement is met if student has taken any college-level math course (not developmental math) with no expiration. - Present Driver's License or State ID and provide copy (front and back) - ❖ Contact the Counseling Center for assistance with the American Disabilities Act if appropriate.
 Call (409) 944-1220 for assistance.
-Students must have documentation to take tests in the Testing Center. - Students admitted to a nursing program must give their Social Security Number and correct mailing address and email address (NOT their whitecaps email).
+Students must have documentation to take tests in the Testing Center. - ❖ Students admitted to a nursing program must give their Social Security Number and correct mailing address and email address (NOT their whitecaps email).
 This information is required by the Texas Board of Nursing.

 Admission to Galveston College does not automatically qualify a student for admission to the Nursing program(s).
-Students must follow admission processes to be able to be eligible for consideration into the Nursing Program(s) [waivers ARE NOT granted].
+Students must follow admission processes to be able to be eligible for consideration into the Nursing Program(s).